Hawaii Volcanoes National Park is one of the most spectacular sites on the Big Island (and in the whole state!).

 Some of them even pre-date the Puebloan period, dating back to 2000 B.C.

-Here, you’ll also find small holes in which the locals used to put their newborns’ umbilical cords for granting them a long life.
+Here, you’ll also find small holes in which the locals used to put their newborns’ umbilical cords to grant them a long life.

 To avoid damaging the petroglyphs, the park administration constructed a boardwalk above the surface where visitors can walk along and view the site.